MaxIvanov8/HtmlParser/ReadMe.md

 # Html parser
-This repo contains .NET6 project of simple "a"-tags parser from html page.<br /><br />
+This repo contains .NET6 project of simple substring parser from html page.<br /><br />
 ![alt text](Screenshot.JPG)<br />
 First you need to choose ".txt" file with list of URLs.
 If the list contains an invalid string (not URL), the application will skip it.
-Then you need to click "Calculate".
-The secondary thread will begin calculating the number of "a"-tags for each row. <br /><br />
+Then you need to enter substring and click "Calculate".
+The secondary thread will begin calculating the number of substrings for each page.<br /><br />
 After the work is completed, the line with the maximum number of tags will be highlighted in green.

 ## Clone: